geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex2_SharePoint_Online.md

 		- Auto-accept requests: **No**

-		- Send membership requests to the following e-mail address: If Holly Spencer’s email appears as the owner, select the x to the right of her address to remove it, and then enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+		- Send membership requests to the following e-mail address: If Holly Spencer’s email appears, select in the field and then select the **X** that appears to the right of her address to remove it, and then enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)

 	- Give group permission to this site: